 (4) Ballots that do not show a choice of either acceptance or rejection will not be counted either as an acceptance or as a rejection.

-(5) Ballots filed after the last date set for filing for ballots will not be counted either as an acceptance or as a rejection, unless leave of Court is granted.
+(5) Ballots filed after the last date set for filing ballots will not be counted either as an acceptance or as a rejection, unless leave of Court is granted.

 (6) If duplicate ballots are filed, with one electing acceptance and the other electing rejection, neither ballot will be counted unless the later ballot is designated as amending the prior one.